rcassani/bst-tests/README.md

 # Brainstorm tests
+## Description
 Scripts to test Brainstorm releases (Source and Binary)

+**Only for the Brainstorm team**\*

-This repo is thought to be used only by the Brainstorm team, to automatically test Brainstorm source code with tutorial scripts.
-Data is downloaded using the neuroimage FTP server with.
+This repo can be used to automate tests of the Brainstorm source code with tutorial scripts.
+Data is downloaded using the neuroimage FTP server with, links available [here](https://neuroimage.usc.edu/bst/download.php)

+\* While all the data is public, it is behind the registration to Brainstorm

 ## Testing Brainstorm source distribution